 Trek from Tadapani (2675m.) to Chhumrung (2050 m.), which takes about 6 hours.
 Immediately, ascend steeply and walk at a level for an hour and still ascend gently to the final camp.
 Chhumrung is a gateway to Annapurna Sanctuary trek and inhabited by Gurung, one of the major ethnic groups of Nepal.

 Trek from Chhomrong to Dovan (2540m.).
 It takes about 6 hours.
 Leaving Chhomrong, the trail descends on a stone staircase and crosses the Chhomrong Khola (1860m.), then climbs out of the valley through the tiny settlements of Tilche through forests of Bamboo, rhododendron and oak.
 Climbing further on a rocky trail, you reach Bhanuwa, still gently climbing to Sinuwa (2340m.).
-Afterwards, the trail is easier than previous ones.
+Afterwards, the kilometres is easier than previous ones.
 After you reach Kuldi Ghar the trail descends steeply to the Bamboo village (2310m.).
 If you are lucky enough, you could encounter leopards, jackals and monkeys in and around the area.
-Now the path gently ascends for next one and half hour to Dovan (2540m.).
+Now the path gently ascends for the next one and a half hour to Dovan (2540m.).

 Trek from Dovan (2540m.) to Machhapuchhre Base Camp (3700m.), which takes about 6 hours.
 Your trail ascends gently all the way up to Machhapuchhre Base Camp passing the Himalaya (2840m.), Hinko (3100m.), Deurali (3140m.) and Bagar (3270m.).
 You travel through bamboo forests as well as many avalanches track.
 There is no dense forest in and around Machhapuchhre Base Camp.
 Due to the increasing elevation the size of the vegetation decreases.
 You can only see small bushes all the way up to base camp.
 From Machhapuchhre Base Camp you see the splendid view of the mountain at very close distance.